Cover Letter Sample for a Resume

 Sample Cover Letter for a Resume

-I am interested in the author's assistant position at ABC Company, as advertised in XXX.
-I am currently employed as legislative director for Assemblywoman XXXX, Chairperson of the NYS Assembly.
+I am interested in the author's assistant position at Acme Company, as advertised on LinkedIn.
+I am currently employed as legislative director for Assemblywoman Nora Kiel, Chairperson of the NYS Assembly.
 I believe that the skills and experiences I have gained at this position make me an ideal candidate for the job of author’s assistant.

 As legislative director, I have developed strong writing and editing skills.
-For example, one of my main duties is to prepare Assemblywoman XXXX’s personal legislation, which deals with issues related to her position as Senior Member of the NYS Assembly Standing Committee.
+For example, one of my main duties is to prepare Assemblywoman Nora Kiel’s personal legislation, which deals with issues related to her position as Senior Member of the NYS Assembly Standing Committee.

 This duty requires meticulous writing and editing skills, and an ability to convey complex legal ideas clearly.
 I have prepared dozens of pieces of legislation and received praise for the clarity of my writing.